TEDS Data Dictionary

 The responses in the parent questionnaire and post-visit questionnaire are generally multiple-choice tick boxes; these responses were coded and entered as numerical data by the data-entry staff.

-Other administrative data entered in the database included the visit date, the identities of the testers, whether each twin was categorised as 'low language' and 'low Parca' from the 4 Year booklets, whether the family was to be classified as a medical exclusion, and the results of hearing tests if carried out.
-Also entered were flag variables to record whether particular tests (or groups of tests) had been affected by events such as as twin refusal or testers' decisions to abandon testing.
+Other administrative data recorded in the Access database included the visit date, whether each twin was categorised (before the visit) as 'low language' and/or 'low Parca' from the 4 Year booklets, whether the family was to be classified as a medical exclusion, and the result of a twin hearing test if carried out.
+Also recorded were flag variables to record whether particular tests (or groups of tests) had been affected by events such as as twin refusal or testers' decisions to abandon testing.

 The Access database into which the data were entered is still the primary source of electronic raw data for this study, although some modifications have been made to the database and the data have been cleaned.
 The database is described more fully in In Home raw data files.